PatrickHua/SimSiam/README.md

     --num_epochs 100 \
 ```

-If you find this repo helpful, please consider star or fork so that I have the motivation to improve it and add distributed data parallel to the code.
+If you find this repo helpful, please consider star or fork so that I have the motivation to improve it and convert it for distributed large scale training.